ArveyArcilla/Arrowsmith-4-probably-my-main-/README.md

 -The M1128 uses a Oscillating Turret with an Auto Loader

 -The M1128 has a 105mm cannon that shoots out HEATFS and APFSDS

+-I like this vehicles because its cool, handsome, and beautiful

+16) M1A2 Abrams